-Rule Paragraph (not effective af Rule Requirement ter 31 December 2021) French Laws, Regulations and Practice Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 reasonable doubt that the original has been destroyed. entitled to an "automatic waiver" for this item. from the relevant Listing Rule if it considers necessary.
+Rule Paragraph (not effective aft Rule Requirement French Laws, Regulations and Practice Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 reasonable doubt that the original has been destroyed. entitled to an "automatic waiver" for this item. from the relevant Listing Rule if it considers necessary.
 Appendix 3, 3(1) Any amount paid in advance on calls on any share may carry interest but must not entitle the holder to participate in a dividend subsequently declared.
 This requirement is inconsistent with French law, under which companies organised as Sociétés Anonymes are allowed to issue shares which have not been paid in full at the time of their subscription, under certain conditions.
-The right to dividend may be suspended in such a context only if the shareholder fails to pay the amount due for the shares subscribed thereby at the times fixed by the competent corporate body of the company. considered that French law provided an acceptable level of shareholders' protection.
-A waiver of this articles provision was granted.Under the JPS, an eligible secondary listing issuer is entitled to an "automatic waiver" for this item.
+The right to dividend may be suspended in such a context only if the shareholder fails to pay the amount due for the shares subscribed thereby at the times fixed by the competent corporate body of the company.
+In a previous case, we considered that French law provided an acceptable level of shareholders' protection.
+A waiver of this articles provision was granted.
+Under the JPS, an eligible secondary listing issuer is entitled to an "automatic waiver" for this item.
 This articles provision was repealed on 1 January 2022.
 Appendix 3, 3(2) Where power is taken to forfeit unclaimed dividends, that power shall not be exercised until six years or more after the date of This requirement is inconsistent with French law, under which after a period of five years from the declaration of a dividend unclaimed dividends revert to the French State.
 In a previous case, we considered that French law provided an acceptable level of shareholders' protection.
 A waiver of this articles provision was granted.
 This articles provision was repealed on 1 January 2022.

-Rule Paragraph Rule Requirement French Laws, Regulations and Practice Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 Appendix 3, declaration of the dividend.
-Under French law applicable to Under the JPS, an eligible secondary listing issuer is entitled to an "automatic waiver" for this item.
-This articles provision was 4(1) exceptions specified in the articles of association as the Exchange may approve, a director shall not vote on any board resolution approving any contract or arrangement or any other proposal in which he or any of his associates has a material interest nor shall he be counted in the quorum present at the meeting.
-France Listed Companies, the right granted to directors to vote on any resolution discussed at meetings of the board of directors is an absolute right, except in the case of related party transactions which are not arms' length transactions entered into in the ordinary course of business.
-Yet, pursuant to the AFEP- MEDEF Corporate Governance Code applicable to listed issuer was a France Listed Company implemented a policy to require conflicted directors to report to the board and abstain from voting on the related resolution, we considered that the combined effect of the French law and the issuer's policy provided acceptable shareholders' protection.
+Rule Paragraph Rule Requirement ter 31 December 2021) French Laws, Regulations and Practice Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 (not enective al declaration of the dividend.
+Under the JPS, an eligible secondary listing issuer is entitled to an "automatic waiver" for this item.
+Appendix 3, 4(1) Subject to such exceptions specified in the articles of association as the Exchange may approve, a director shall not vote on any board resolution approving any contract or arrangement or any other proposal in which he or any of his associates has a material interest nor shall he be counted in the quorum present at the meeting.
+Under French law applicable to France Listed Companies, the right granted to directors to vote on any resolution discussed at meetings of the board of directors is an absolute right, except in the case of related party transactions which are not arms' length transactions entered into in the ordinary course of business.
+Yet, pursuant to the AFEP- MEDEF Corporate Governance Code applicable to listed companies in France, each directors any conflict of interest and abstain from voting on the related resolution.
+(Updated November 2018) issuer's policy provided acceptable shareholders' protection.
 A waiver of this articles provision was granted.
-(Updated November 2018) repealed on 1 January 2022.
+(Updated November 2018) This articles provision was repealed on 1 January 2022.
 Rule 13.44 contains the comparable requirement.
 Main Board Rule 19C.11 provides an automatic waiver for secondary listing applicants for compliance with the relevant Listing Rule.